Alabama Board of Nursing Alert

 Annual License Renewal for 2020

-The Online License Renewal period for 2019 is approaching.
+The Online License Renewal period for 2020 has begun.
 The renewal season runs from October 1st through December 31st.
-All 2018 health care facility licenses expires December 31, 2018.
-Any health care facility that does not renew its license by December 31, 2018 or renew its license and pay the accrued late fees by January 31, 2019, is no longer licensed.
+All 2019 health care facility licenses expires December 31, 2019.
+Any health care facility that does not renew its license by December 31, 2019 or renew its license and pay the accrued late fees by January 31, 2020, is no longer licensed.
 The initial licensure process is required after a license has been terminated.
 Operating this facility without an appropriate license from this agency is a violation of Alabama law.

 The Division of Provider Services processes initial licensure and certification applications, maintains and distributes health care facilities and certified provider directories, and publishes, maintains and distributes facility licensure rules.
 The division also processes bed change requests, change of ownership applications, and provides consultation to health care providers and the general public relating to health care licensure requirements and certification standards and procedures.